Denver Water Hillcrest Reservoir Basin and Pump Station

-MWH Constructors was awarded a $100 million contract to provide facility upgrades that will increase water storage capacity by removing two existing storage basins with a combined capacity of approximately 30 million gallons and replacing them with three new circular concrete tanks with a combined capacity of approximately 45 million gallons.
+MWH was awarded a $100 million contract to provide facility upgrades that will increase water storage capacity by removing two existing storage basins with a combined capacity of approximately 30 million gallons and replacing them with three new circular concrete tanks with a combined capacity of approximately 45 million gallons.
 Construction also includes the replacement of the existing pump station with a new facility.

 - Savings of $2 million with Value Engineering.

 - Exceeding MBE/WBE goal.